-The new UK Albert B. Chandler Hospital doesn’t look or sound like a traditional hospital thanks to the UK Arts in HealthCare program.
-Multiple forms of art throughout our hospitals and clinics are made possible through private funds.
-The program features local, national and international artists.
+The UK Albert B. Chandler Hospital doesn’t look or sound like a traditional hospital thanks to the UK Arts in HealthCare program.
+As part of our visual arts programming, multiple forms of art are showcased throughout our hospitals and clinics.
+Over 1,800 works of art, featuring local, national, regional and international artists, can be found in our lobbies, waiting areas, hallways, outdoor spaces, patient and exam rooms.
+Our six rotating galleries feature as many as ten unique visual art exhibits per year.

 "Transanimation" bioart exhibit now on display in the North Gallery at the Kentucky Clinic